-Thriving in a downturn (and smashing your competitors) #2
+Thriving in a downturn (and smashing your competitors): Part two

 In my last post, I talked about what’s coming down the line for business leaders and companies in the recession.
 And how an investment in focussing on your LinkedIn and thought leadership performance pays dividends.